I’ve gotten this question about teaching tolerance – or ones that are quite similar – many times from my followers:

 - Have you ever had a student exclude another student from an activity because they were different somehow?

-- Have you ever seen any of your kids alienated because a student had a speech impediment or an IEP?
+- Have you ever seen any of your kids alienated because of a speech impediment or an IEP?

-These are all opportunities to teach acceptance of others.
+These are not racial characteristics, but they are all opportunities to teach acceptance of others.
 A child is born a boy or born a girl, or born with a speech or other issue, and it’s what they are and they can’t change that.
-No, it’s not the same as race, but it is a starting point for appreciating differences.

-The key is that every single classroom will have some kind of issue that allows for teaching tolerance, for forming the basis of class discussions or lessons regarding diversity in the classroom.
+The key is that every single classroom will have some kind of issue that allows for an education in tolerance, for forming the basis of class discussions or lessons regarding diversity in the classroom.